 A Finnish sniper during the Winter War against Stalin; it started on 30 November 1939 till 1940.
-Apparently Simo Hayha would fire his rifle in the sitting position; he managed 25 kills a day with an over all 500 kills during the war.
-Hayha would be wearing a white mask like the one you see; he would fill his mouth with snow to hide the steam from his breath and didn't use scopes because of the light reflection as both would give away his position.
+Apparently Simo Hayha would fire his rifle in the sitting position; he managed 25 kills a day with an over all 500 kills throughout the war.
+Hayha would be wearing a white mask like the one you see; he would fill his mouth with snow to hide the steam from his breath and didn't use scopes because the light reflection would give away his position.

 GLOBAL VOICES ADVOCACY

 "IF YOU WANT PEACE PREPARE FOR WAR" ("SI VIS PACEM PARA BELLUM," OR "IGITUR QUI DESIDERAT PACEM, PRAEPARET BELLUM") Publius Flavius Vegetius Renatus

 August Browne: The Nigeria-born man who joined the Polish resistance

 Cameroon born Sam Sandi, fought with the French he was ferocious fighter during WW1 in Europe (article in French)

 Sudanese born Josef Diak .
 I can't find any more information on him